ABI'S STORY

 - Learning: Research, trainings, workshops, conversations and more have helped me understand the drivers and mechanisms of the climate & nature emergencies, the injustices inherent in them, and what we can do to change the course we are on.

 - Work transitions: I moved to York in 2021 to change research field to study the incredible photosynthetic microbes that capture carbon and support life in our oceans and beyond.
 Since 2022 I've been doing that part time as I increasingly engage with work to communicate about - and act more directly upon - the emergencies we face.
-Now in 2024, I'm fondly bidding farewell to the lab and those amazing microbes I've had the huge privilege of studying.
+As I write this in 2024, I'm fondly bidding farewell to the lab and those amazing microbes I've had the huge privilege of studying.

 - Lifestyle shifts: It's no substitute for systems change, but modifying how I eat, travel and spend has helped me align the way I live more closely with where I feel it needs to be based on what I've learned.